SUMMARY

 Deleting environment variables permanently

 Deleting environment variables permanently ensures that the variables are removed system wide.
-Below are instructions for how to permanently delete environment variables set for each platform:
+Below are instructions for how to permanently delete environment variables set on each OS:

 Windows